jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 access.
 They can then sell that access on
-Dark Web marketplaces, giving attackers like ransomware groups an opportunity to establish a foothold in an organizations network.
+Dark Web marketplaces, giving attackers like ransomware groups an opportunity to establish a foothold in an organization’s network.

 Then there are the attacks that leverage exploits of known and unknown vulnerabilities.
-Lets revisit the phishing scenario discussed above, in which an attack email has an embedded link that redirects a target to a website serving up an exploit kit.
-A phishing email might be the initial attack vector in this case, but its not the ransomware payload delivery method.
+Let’s revisit the phishing scenario discussed above, in which an attack email has an embedded link that redirects a target to a website serving up an exploit kit.
+A phishing email might be the initial attack vector in this case, but it’s not the ransomware payload delivery method.

 In this case, the exploit kit functions as the delivery vector.
-It evaluates things like the targets web browser, operating system, andor other software running on the device for vulnerabilities.
-If it detects a supported vulnerability, the exploit kit activates to install ransomware on the victims machine.
+It evaluates things like the target’s web browser, operating system, and/or other software running on the device for vulnerabilities.
+If it detects a supported vulnerability, the exploit kit activates to install ransomware on the victim’s machine.

-17
-RANSOMWARE
+16

-Evolution of Ransomware
+RANSOMWAREEvolution of Ransomware
 Attacks to RansomOps

 Ransomware attacks have evolved dramatically over the last few years, from a small cottage industry conducting essentially